Royal Grammar School, Guildford: Extra-curricular activities

+There are several dozen clubs and societies at the school, as well as The Register (originally Really Good Stuff), a termly newsletter documenting achievements at the school.

 Music is part of the core curriculum for first to third forms.
 Pupils take lessons with peripatetic music staff within different disciplines.
 There is a symphony orchestra composed of students, along with several other smaller classical ensembles.
 The RGS choir perform regularly in Guildford Cathedral, and have in the past performed at The Royal Albert Hall.
 In addition to classical music, there are also a number of jazz and rock bands within the school as well, and to recognise this in addition to the four main music prizes awarded each year, there is an additional contemporary music prize.